Upper Canada Cranberries

 1/3-cup graham cracker crumbs

 Mix cream cheese, sugar and vanilla until well blended.
 Mix in eggs until just blended.
 Do not over mix after eggs are added.
-Stir in 1/2 cup of the cranberries.
+Stir in 1/2 cup of the cranberries along with orange peel.
 Oil a 9-inch pie plate, sprinkle the bottom with graham crumbs and pour in cream cheese mixture.
 Sprinkle remaining 1/4 cup of cranberries and bake at 325F for 45 minutes or until center is almost set.
 Cool and refrigerate for at least 3 hours.

 Cranberry Jelly Salad